tugrul512bit/libGPGPU/README.md

 Multi-GPU, Multi-Accelerator and CPU device controller to run OpenCL kernels with load-balancing to minimize running-times of kernels.

-When CPU is included near other devices, the CPU device is partitioned to dedicate some of threads for other devices' I/O management (copying buffers, synchronizing their threads, etc).
+- When CPU is included as a device, it is partitioned to dedicate some of threads for other devices' I/O management (copying buffers, synchronizing their threads, etc).
+- Every device is given a dedicated CPU thread for independent scheduling/sync control.

 Dependency: